 Session 2.1: Title: Basic radiobiology.
 Content: Radiation interaction with living tissue, cell survival curves, early/late effects, 5 Rs, RBE/OER.

 Session 2.2: Title: Fractionation and iso-effects.
 Content: Dose-response, volume effect and dose-volume-histogram, Linear-quadratic model, EQD2, time-dose-fractionation.

 Session 3.1: Title: CT basics and geometry.
-Content: Short introduction to the clinical use of imaging modalities.
-Description on CT scanner geometry including fan/cone angle, slice thicknees, intensity and noise considerations and attenuation.
+Content: Description on CT scanner geometry including fan/cone angle, slice thicknees, intensity and noise considerations and attenuation.